M66B/FairEmail/FAQ.md

 ([doze mode](https://developer.android.com/training/monitoring-device-state/doze-standby)).

-Most, if not all, other email apps don't show a notification with as "side effect" that new messages are often not or late being reported and that messages are not or late being sent.
+Most, if not all, other email apps don't show a notification with a "side effect" that new messages are often not or late being reported and that messages are not or late being sent.

 Some other email apps download all your messages to their servers first and push messages via [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/) to your device.